-Capstone Seminar and Project: Focus on Teaching
+Capstone Seminar and Project:

+Focus on Teaching 0.5 unit

-Prerequisite(s): permission of the instructor Integrate's students' coursework through seminar discussions and completion of a project related to elementary or middle school education.
+Integrates students' coursework through seminar discussions and completion of a project related to elementary or middle school education.
 It will normally be students' final course in the Master of Education, Elementary and Middle School Education program.
 Graded Pass/Fail/NCR